Traffic shifted on I-15

 What’s happening now?

-Crews have constructed the new lanes of I-15 and the median barrier wall.
-Northbound I-15 traffic is shifted into the new lanes in the median and crews are constructing the new northbound lanes of the interstate.
+Crews have constructed the new lanes in the median, the median barrier wall and the northbound lanes on I-15.
+Southbound I-15 traffic is shifted into the new lanes in the median and crews are constructing the new southbound lanes of the interstate.
 Motorists can expect:

 Frequently Asked Questions